 A portion of ARPA funds should be used to make investments in behavioral and mental health programs, particularly those that serve communities that have been disproportionately impacted by the pandemic.
+This should include investments in creative strategies that use the arts as a culturally sensitive approach to healing and wellbeing.
 This includes additional resources to organizations that provide support to individuals with substance use disorder, a crisis which has worsened over the course of the pandemic.
 It should also include a focused effort to enhance mental health services to young people, who have been severely impacted by the pandemic and the year of remote learning.